 The Renew has minimal sinkage and a moderate level of bounce.
 Like other Purple mattresses we’ve tested, the Renew has more of a floating feel with generalized contour.
 I wouldn’t recommend this mattress for side sleepers, but some back or stomach sleepers may find it to be a nice option.

-In our performance test, the Renew scored an 8.17 overall, which actually puts the mattress in the bottom 21% of all mattresses tested to date.
-If we look exclusively at hybrids, that rank drops down even lower to the bottom 17%.
-Although the score is high enough to be considered one of the “best” from Costco, it’s still not really a great mattress for many sleepers.
+In our performance tests, the Renew scored an 8.14 overall, which actually puts the mattress in the bottom 20% of all mattresses tested to date.
+If we look exclusively at specialty mattresses, that rank is slightly better, being in the bottom 25%.
+Although the score is high enough to be considered one of the “best” from Costco, it’s still not impressive compared to all mattresses we’ve tested.

 The performance is lower than average, but the price is also lower than average.
-The Renew is $1,399 for a queen mattress, 4% less than the average mattress.
-If you’ve shopped around Purple’s website, you’d see that the Renew is also more affordable than the Restore + Rejuvenate collection.
+The Renew is $1,399 for a queen mattress, which is 5% less expensive than the average mattress (notably, the Purple Renew is $1,899 if you buy from Purple.com).

 Click here to read our full Purple Renew review.